 What Is Accidental Death and Dismemberment Insurance?

 Accidental death and dismemberment insurance provides financial benefits to the policyholder or a beneficiary when the policyholder suffers a serious injury or death due to an accident.
-It is different from life insurance, which pays a beneficiary upon death by any cause.
+It is different from life insurance and personal injury insurance.

 Many workplaces offer accidental death and dismemberment insurance as part of their benefits packages.
 Often, employer-sponsored programs must adhere to the guidelines established by ERISA.